apache/parquet-format/LogicalTypes.md

   optional boolean bool;
 }
 ```
 A projection might return an empty union if the non-null field is projected out.
-However we know that the Union is inon-null,
+However we know that the Union is non-null,
 it just contains a value that was not read from disk.

  - If the union is nullable then at most one field is non-null and the field containing the union is optional